bml-research/data_analysis_bml/excel/excel_11_data_visualization.md

 ![Chicken Weight](./pics_11_data_visualization/fig20.png)
 *<sub>Figure 20: Chicken weight data set.
 Dataset was filtered for Diet 1</sub>*

-The data plotted as XY-scatter:
+The data of all chickens from diet 1 plotted as XY-scatter:
+A linear regression model was added as trendline and the equation is shown on the chart (together with the r^2 value).

 ![Chicken Weight](./pics_11_data_visualization/fig21.png)
 *<sub>Figure 21: Chicken weight data set plotted as XY-scatter.
 Dataset was filtered for Diet 1</sub>*

 ## Bubble plot